By ASAP Staff

 “The three occupation groups with the lowest prevalence were education, training, and library (5.7%); health care practitioners and technical (4.7%); and protective services (4.4%).”

-Researchers limited responses to those from people who worked for wages, were self-employed or had been out of work for under a year, ultimately including data from 128,615 people in 15 states (Alaska, Colorado, Florida, Georgia, Idaho, Illinois, Maryland, Minnesota, Mississippi, Montana, New Hampshire, North Dakota, Rhode Island, South Carolina and Tennessee).
+Researchers limited responses to those from people who worked for wages, were self-employed, or had been out of work for under a year, ultimately including data from 128,615 people in 15 states (Alaska, Colorado, Florida, Georgia, Idaho, Illinois, Maryland, Minnesota, Mississippi, Montana, New Hampshire, North Dakota, Rhode Island, South Carolina and Tennessee).

 Furthermore, this report focuses attention on the impact of cannabis use on workplace safety.
 For instance, numerous studies have found that cannabis use can impact the mental and physical capabilities of the user, including thinking, attention, memory, emotion, decision-making, coordination, reaction time, and time perception, as well as cause dependence and affect brain development.
 All of these things could impact workplace safety and health.
 When employees operate heavy machinery, cannabis impairment could lead to accidents that result in property damage and physical harm to the user, co-workers, customers, and the general public.